raysca/quiz/quizzes/devops/docker.md

 ## What is a Docker entrypoint?

-- [ ] This is the first command that is run when a Docker container starts
+- [ ] A Docker image
-- [x] This is the last command that is run when a Docker container starts
+- [ ] A Docker container
-- [ ] This is the command that is run when a Docker container stops
+- [x] A command that is run when a Docker container is started
-- [ ] This is the command that is run when a Docker container is restarted
+- [ ] A command that is run when a Docker container is stopped

 ## Which of these are valid Docker commands?